irena-flextool/flextool/docs/spine_toolbox.md

 ## IRENA FlexTool workflow shortly explained

 IRENA FlexTool workflow is a Spine Toolbox workflow that can be modified by the user.
 The workflow provided in the repository is a template Spine Toolbox project that can be **either** copied for local changes **or** the workflow data input data files can be switched to local files.
 It is also possible to work directly with the template, but then one needs to be careful when pulling a new version of IRENA FlexTool since that can overwrite local changes (the input data file contents need to be copied to safety before updating).
+If you are using the IRENA FlexTool browser-interface, then you will not directly see the Spine Toolbox workflow, but the FlexTool web-server will be executing parts of the workflow in the background as you develop and run the model.

 ![IRENA FlexTool workflow](./flextool_workflow.png)